sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/gpu.markdown

 Device 0 : A100-PCIE-40GB
 Using device 0
 ```
-Note that our program only identified a single G
+Note that our program only identified a single GPU despite their being 3 in the node.
+Only the GPU allocated to us by SLURM is visible.

 </details>